celo-org/celo-bls-snark-rs/README.md

 ## License

-BLS-ZEXE is licensed under either of the following licenses, at your discretion.
+celo-bls-snark-rs is licensed under either of the following licenses, at your discretion.

-Apache License Version 2.0 (LICENSE-APACHE or http://www.apache.org/licenses/LICENSE-2.0) MIT license (LICENSE-MIT or http://opensource.org/licenses/MIT) Unless you explicitly state otherwise, any contribution submitted for inclusion in BLS-ZEXE by you shall be dual licensed as above (as defined in the Apache v2 License), without any additional terms or conditions.
+Apache License Version 2.0 (LICENSE-APACHE or http://www.apache.org/licenses/LICENSE-2.0) MIT license (LICENSE-MIT or http://opensource.org/licenses/MIT) Unless you explicitly state otherwise, any contribution submitted for inclusion in celo-bls-snark-rs by you shall be dual licensed as above (as defined in the Apache v2 License), without any additional terms or conditions.

 ## References